laanwj/etna_viv/README.md

 - gpu-trace

   Trace and dump all submitted command buffers.
-This is similar to dumping to FDR and then running `dump_cmdstream`, however this works on the fly.
+This is similar to dumping to FDR (using one of the hook mechanisms) and then running `dump_cmdstream`, however this works on the fly.

   Along with each command the physical address is printed, this should come in handy for searching back the physical address that the GPU is stuck on according to the kernel.